BLAAC PD Q&A

 What is BLAAC PD?

-BLAAC PD is a study to learn more about gene changes linked to Parkinson’s disease.
-It is enrolling people in the United States who identify as Black or African American.
+BLAAC PD is a study to learn more about gene changes linked to Parkinson’s disease (PD).
+The study is enrolling people in the United States who are Black or African American.

 BLAAC PD is part of the Global Parkinson’s Genetics Program (GP2).
 GP2 is gathering genetic information from groups with different backgrounds.